Webb Deep-Sky Society News

 -

-Many apologies for the lateness of issue 179, but the digital version of the Deep Sky Observer is available for those that have registered to download using the same login details as last time.
+The digital version of the Deep Sky Observer issue 191 is available for those that have registered to download using the same login details as last time.

 If you're a Webb Deep-Sky Society member that isn't currently registered for the download version, but would like to be, please contact our membership secretary.